osomike/databricks-mlops-init/README.md

    - Initialize a Databricks MLops project.
    - Set up required secrets and configurations.
    - Push the initial project files to the new repository.
-4. If you would like to run the default workflows make sure to valide the parameters passed to the different steps.
+4. If you would like to run the default workflows make sure to validate the parameters passed to the different steps.
 This configuration is on `/<project_name>/resources/*.yml` files.
 You should at least update the `input_table_name` for the inference batch job, check file `/<project_name>/resources/batch-inference-workflow-resource.yml`

 ## Example